sfiddes/code_for_publications/ACCESS_machine_learning_eval/readme.txt

-This is the code to perform the analysis in Fiddes et al. (2022) 'Insights into the cloud-radiative bias of the Southern Ocean using machine learning and feature importance metrics' in preparaiton for publication
+This is the code to perform the analysis in Fiddes et al. (2023) 'A machine learning approach for evaluating Southern Ocean cloud-radiative biases over the Southern Ocean in a global atmosphere model' in preparaiton for publication

 1. pre-process.ipynb: organises the data needed for analysis
 2. run_XGBoost+SHAP_control.ipynb: run the XGBoost model and SHAP analysis for the control run